 Once you have your goals, you need a way to measure them.
 That's where Key Performance Indicators (KPIs) come in.
 These are the specific metrics that tell you if you're on track.
 If your goal is to improve prospecting, your KPIs might be the number of qualified leads generated or your lead conversion rate.
 For negotiation skills, you could track your average discount rate.
 Having real-time access to these metrics allows you to establish realistic targets and adjust your approach as needed.
 A solid sales playbook should always define the core KPIs that align with your team’s objectives and overall revenue goals.

-Use Self-Assessments and Ask for Feedback
+Check In with Yourself and Ask for Feedback

 You can’t fix a problem you don’t know you have.
 Regular self-assessment is key to understanding your own strengths and weaknesses.
 A sales skills assessment is a structured way to see how prepared you are for critical moments in the sales process and pinpoint specific skill gaps.
 But don't stop there.
 Consistently ask for feedback from your manager, a mentor, or even trusted peers.
 Ask them to listen in on a call or review a proposal.
 This combination of self-reflection and outside perspective provides a complete picture of where you stand and what you need to work on next.